 What is TAFE?

-Every region has its own TAFE institutes with campuses spread across all the major cities of the states and territories.
+TAFE qualifications are recognized and respected in Australia and often lead to direct employment opportunities or can be used as a pathway to further studies at universities.
 TAFE studies are extremely flexible, with short or long courses (from 6 months to 2 years), part time or full time courses.
 There are on-campus options and online courses.

 These practical training courses are affordable and can also be an excellent pathway to undergraduate degrees at university if you have good results.
 TAFE is also a great option for people who want to change careers and learn new skills.